yixiao1/mcv-m5/README.md

 ## Week 1: summary of two papers about VGG and SqueezeNet
 1. paper reading: check the file named Paper_Summary

-Short explanation of the code in the repository Results of the different experiments
-Instructions for using the code
-Indicate the level of completeness of the goals of this week

 ## Week 2: Object Recognition
 1. the weights of the model can be checked [here]()